pontem-network/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 ### Step 4.3: Creating blockchain accounts

-In Aptos, each account must have an on-chain representation in order to support receive tokens and coins as well as interacting in other dApps.
+In Pont, each account must have an on-chain representation in order to support receive tokens and coins as well as interacting in other dApps.
 An account represents a medium for storing assets, hence it must be explicitly created.
 This example leverages the Faucet to create and fund Alice's account and to only create Bob's account:

 <Tabs groupId="sdk-examples">
   <TabItem value="typescript" label="Typescript">